PASTAplus/metapype-eml/README.md

         'order': OPTIONAL,
         'authSystem': REQUIRED
     }
-    process_attributes(attributes, node)
+    _attributes(attributes, node)

     # Children section
     children = [
         ['allow', 'deny', 1, INFINITY]
     ]
-    process_children(children, node)
+    _children(children, node)
 ```

 This `access_rule` example demonstrates the use of all three rule sections: 1)
-The node-specific constraint validates the value of a specific node attribute.
+The element specific constraints validate the value of a specific node attribute.
 In this case, the `order` attribute, if defined, must have a value of either
 `allowFirst` or `denyFirst` only.
-2) The allowable attributes rule defines the
+2) The XML attributes rule defines the
 set of acceptable attributes to be `id`, `system`, `order`, and `authSystem`;
 all defined attributes are *optional* with the exception of `authSystem`,
 which is *required*.
-And finally, 3) the descendant children section defines a
+And finally, 3) the sub-element children section defines a
 single node choice of either an `allow` or `deny` child, along with the
 cardinality of 1 to infinity.